-Here are more details about how outlier detection works:
+Here are the rules and logic behind how outlier detection works:

 - Details about alert condition logic

-After the alert condition is created, the query is run once every harvest cycle and the alert condition is applied.
-Unlike baseline alerts, outlier detection uses no historical data in its calculation; it is entirely calculated using the currently collected data.
+After the condition is created, the query is run once every harvest cycle and the condition is applied.
+Unlike baseline alerts, outlier detection uses no historical data in its calculation; it's calculated using the currently collected data.

-New Relic attempts to divide the data returned from the query into the number of groups selected during alert condition creation.
+Alerts will attempt to divide the data returned from the query into the number of groups selected during condition creation.

-If Trigger when groups overlap has been selected, New Relic looks for a convergence of groups.
+If Trigger when groups overlap has been selected, Alerts detects a convergence of groups.
 If the condition is looking for two or more groups, and the returned values cannot be separated into that number of distinct groups, then that will produce a violation.
 This type of “overlap” event is represented on a chart by group bands touching.

 Because this feature does not take past behavior into account, data is never considered to "belong" to a certain group.
-One implication of this: a value that switches places with another value would not trigger a violation.
-Another implication: an entire group that moves together would not trigger a violation.
+For example, a value that switches places with another value wouldn't trigger a violation.
+Additionally, an entire group that moves together also wouldn't trigger a violation.

 - NRQL query rules and limits

-The NRQL query must be a facet query, and can only facet on one attribute.
-Queries that facet on more than one attribute will not work.
+The NRQL query must be a faceted query, and can only facet on one attribute.
+Queries that facet on more than one attribute won't work.

 The number of unique values returned must be 500 or less.
-If the query returns more than this number of values, the alert condition will not be able to be created.
+If the query returns more than this number of values, the condition won't be created.
 If the query later returns more than this number after being created, the alert will fail.